kalenobrien15/sbox-Kals-2D-Toolbox/README.md

 - Starts fully pixelated (`Scale = 1`) and clears to `0` over time
 - Sets `Movement2D.InputAllowed = true` once clear
 - The same `Pixelate` component is referenced by `Health2D` for the death/respawn sequence
+- If this component is absent or disabled, `Movement2D` enables input automatically on start

 ---